bioinformaticsdotca/BiCG_2018/module3/assembly_lab.md

 ```
 canu java=/usr/local/jre1.8.0_162/bin/java gnuplotTested=true -p ecoli-pacbio-canu -d ecoli-pacbio-auto genomeSize=4.6m -pacbio-raw ecoli.pacbio.25x.fastq
 ```

+In this command:
+`-p` is the prefix of output files
+`-d` is the output directory
+`genomeSize` is the expected genome size
+`-pacbio-raw` indicates the reads were generated on a PacBio RS II instrument, and have had no processing done to them.

 When it completes, copy the Pacbio assembly to our results directory: